EvanCDonald/Probability-Theory/README.md

 I'm currently finishing up my PhD in mathematics (as of Fall 2021), specifically in probability theory.
 Unsurprisingly, I have found that teaching helps my learning process.
-So, I create some content lecture content every now and then.
+So, I create some lecture content every now and then.
 I intend to produce a full 2 year sequence worth of material following this tentative progression:

 Course 1 - Probability space, random variables, expectation,